 It is never too early to start thinking about planning for the future of your family and farm.
-Without thorough financial planning you may pay more taxes than necessary, your family may be unable to keep the farm if something happens to you, and it may become necessary to sell farmland for development.
+Without thorough financial planning you may pay more taxes than necessary, your family may be unable to keep the farm if something happens to you.
 These situations may seem far off for your farm, but the only way to prevent them from happening is to start planning as soon as possible.

-Maine Farmland Trust can help you explore what you would like to see happen with your farm, and how to get started with this planning process.
+Maine Farmland Trust suggests the following resources, which will help you with your farm transfer, and how to get started with this planning process.

 • American Farmland Trust Publications